ThuyHaLE/OptiMoldIQ/docs/documentations/dataPipelineOrchestrator/OptiMoldIQ_dataLoader_review.md

-# DataLoader Agent Documentation
+# DataLoader Documentation

 ## Overview

-The DataLoader Agent is a comprehensive data management component responsible for loading, processing, and managing database files within a data pipeline orchestration system.
+The `DataLoader` is a comprehensive data management component responsible for loading, processing, and managing database files within a data pipeline orchestration system.
 It handles both static and dynamic databases, provides change detection capabilities, and includes robust error handling with recovery mechanisms.

 ## Key Features